lmame/Sample-Library-Public/README.md

 * Trigger an action bouton through javascript
 * Trigger specific process activity through Java / Javascript
 * Use BMC grid rx-record-grid object  to display custom data (datapagequery), also shows how to query data from backend,
+* Create Admin Settings for your application and get the values in Java and Javascript,

 Javascript Actions: